mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 If `delayed_retry_timeout` is less than `transaction_replay_timeout`, it is set to the same value.

-By default the time how long a transaction can be retried is controlled by `delayed_retry_timeout` and `transaction_replay_attempts`.
+Without `transaction_replay_timeout` the time how long a transaction can be retried is controlled by `delayed_retry_timeout` and `transaction_replay_attempts`.
 This can result in a maximum replay time limit of `delayed_retry_timeout` multiplied by `transaction_replay_attempts`, by default this is 50 seconds.
 The minimum replay time limit can be as low as `transaction_replay_attempts` seconds (5 seconds by default) in cases where the connection fails after it was created.
 Usually this happens due to problems like the max_connections limit being hit on the database server or an Xpand group change being in progress.

-With the introduction of `transaction_replay_timeout`, these problems are avoided.
-Starting with MaxScale 6.2.1, this is the recommended method of controlling the timeouts for transaction replay.
+`transaction_replay_timeout` is the recommended method of controlling the timeouts for transaction replay and is by default set to 30 seconds in MaxScale 24.02.

 ### `transaction_replay_retry_on_deadlock`